updated on May 9th, 2019

 Before you start planning your trip, think about your pup.
 Some dogs (luckily, not many) hate riding in a car.
 If this is your dog, you might want to reconsider a road trip.
-We’re lucky and our dog loves to ride in the car!
+We’re lucky and our dog loves to ride in the car.

-Preparing for your road trip
+Preparing for your road trip with a dog

 Before heading off on your great adventure, it’s time to pack.
 Here’s a quick list of things we’ve found important: